 SureSmile: SureSmile is another in-office aligner treatment, so it typically takes longer and involves more trips to the dentist than at-home options.
 However, they say that their treatment takes 40% less time than conventional methods (aka braces), and some patients might only need to go in for office visits every three months — less often than other in-office treatments — but that all depends on your dentist and your specific misalignment.

 They offer an unlimited plan called Complete, along with a pay-per-aligner plan called Select, so you and your dentist can choose the best option for your smile.
-And studies have shown that SureSmile patients don’t frequently need refinements, which extend your treatment time.
+And SureSmile says, in their surveys, users reported needing refinements 50% less than with other aligner treatments.

 3M Clarity Aligners: 3M Clarity is one of the most powerful in-office options out there.
 Dentists can place their smaller attachments behind your teeth, or multiple attachments on a single tooth, allowing for complex shifts.
 But they’re also fairly pricey, averaging around $5,000.

 3M Clarity treatment can take anywhere between six and 24 months, depending on your case and dentist, and they’ve developed an app that makes it easy to track your treatment — although it doesn’t replace your in-person office visits.
 They also have a lot of providers, so you’ll likely have one near you.

 Invisalign: Along with ClearCorrect, SureSmile, and 3M Clarity, Invisalign has the heaviest time commitment of all the options listed here, as it requires frequent office visits and often has a longer treatment window.
 But it’s also the most well-established and reputable.
-As the creator of the original clear aligner, Invisalign has over 20 years of successful smile transformations under its belt.
+As the creator of the original mainstream clear aligner, Invisalign has over 20 years of successful smile transformations under its belt.

-Like other in-office options, Invisalign is more effective at treating intensive cases of tooth and jaw misalignments.
-It runs from $3,000 to $8,000 depending on your case and dentist, although many people think that the company’s reputation, innovation, and a dentist’s personal care are well worth it.
+Like other in-office options, Invisalign is more effective at treating complex cases of tooth and jaw misalignments.
+It often costs $3,000 to $8,000 depending on your case and dentist, although many people think that the company’s reputation, innovation, and a dentist’s personal care are well worth it.